pharmaDB/PharmaDB-README/README.md

 and the virtual machine requires outbound traffic for the following ports:

 ```
+80    (HTTP web hosting for the .csv export of the database)
 27017 (MongoDB database)
 27018 (MongoDB database)
 27019 (MongoDB database)